masciasara/masciasara.github.io/reionization.md

 ## My contribution

-My research focuses on identifying and characterizing the galaxies most likely to have driven reionization — compact, luminous sources with high ionizing photon escape fractions.
+My research focuses on identifying and characterizing the galaxies most likely to have driven reionization.

 → [Lyman continuum leakers](/research/lyman-continuum) — the galaxies that let ionizing light escape